z4gon/ground-slash-vfx-unity/README.md

 1. **VFX Graph for the Slash**
    1. Burst of 1 single particle.
    1. We won't make the particle have a velocity, it will just grow in place.
-        > NOTE: We will move the whole VFX and make it spawn other particles as it moves (decals)
+        > NOTE: We will move the whole VFX object and make it spawn other particles as it moves (decals and debris)
    1. Use an **Output Particle Mesh** node.
         1. Set culling mode to _both_, so it renders all sides of the mesh.
         1. Rotate and adjust until the mesh faces the right direction.